solana-foundation/developer-content/docs/intro/quick-start.md

-Once the transaction is sent and the account is closed, we attempt to fetch the account using its address (`messagePda`) using `fetchNullable` since we expect the return value to be to be null because the account is closed.
+Once the transaction is sent and the account is closed, we attempt to fetch the account using its address (`messagePda`) using `fetchNullable` since we expect the return value to be null because the account is closed.

 ```ts filename="anchor.test.ts"
 const messageAccount = await program.account.messageAccount.fetchNullable(